LorenzLamm/membrain-stats/README.md

 # MemBrain-Stats

 Membrain-Stats<sup>1</sup> is a Python project developed by the [CellArchLab](https://www.cellarchlab.com/) for computing membrane protein statistics in 3D for cryo-electron tomography (cryo-ET).
-It is part of the larger MemBrain package, which also includes MemBrain-pick for membrane protein detection and MemBrain-seg for membrane segmentation.
-The full MemBrain package can be found [here](https://github.com/CellArchLab/MemBrain-v2).
+It is part of the larger [MemBrain v2 package](https://github.com/CellArchLab/MemBrain-v2), which also includes MemBrain-pick for membrane protein detection and MemBrain-seg for membrane segmentation.

 The goal of the package is to provide easy-to-use tools to analyze the distribution of membrane proteins in relation to the underlying membrane geometry.
 To this end, we provide the following functionalities:
 - Protein concentration computation